mikependon/RepoDB.NET/pages/enumerations/connectionpersistency.md

 # ConnectionPersistency

-This is an enum used to define the persistency of the `DbConnection` within the [BaseRepository](/class/baserepository) and [DbRepository](/class/dbrepository) objects.
+This is the enumeration used to define the persistency of the `DbConnection` instance within the [BaseRepository](/class/baserepository) and [DbRepository](/class/dbrepository) objects.

 > This enumueration is very useful when you are on a situation that you do need to control the way how repository instantiate a connection object.